unaizorrilla/lemoncode/03-bundling/Readme.md

 - Have a way to measure how much each library and our code take up in the bundle.

+Review the [Readme](./webpack-optional/Readme.md) to see the instructions to build and run

 ## Vite

 ### Mandatory